Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 • Dig the sides of the hole straight up and down.

-Organic matter not only provides nutrition, but it loosens the soil.
+The organic matter not only provides nutrition, but it loosens the soil.
 It gives the roots room to breathe and get the oxygen and moisture they need.

-We may put a bit of time released fertilizer into the bottom of the hole.
-Cover the fertilizer with a little soil, so the roots don't contact the fertilizer directly.
+Cover the fertilizer with a little soil.
 The roots will get the fertilizer when they grow to it.

 If the small feeder roots are exposed to the air for any length of time, they will dry up and die.